AdityaSavara/MSRESOLVE_Workshop/README.txt

 07 Now let's make an example where want to add a molecule to our reference file.
+Let's say Ethanol First make a copy of an existing directory (such as 06).
-Let's say Ethanol We can copy the data out of the JDXConverter output and place it in the file.
+   For the molecule we want to add, we can copy the data out of the JDXConverter output and place it in the reference file.
+    --> first check the UserInput.py file to find out what the name of the reference file is.
+    --> then open that file so that you can add the missing reference pattern.
-   Note that the molecule fragmentation patterns are not even on the same scale.
+    --> after pasting, you'll see the molecule fragmentation patterns are not even on the same scale.
 That is fine.
 MSRESOLVEE will standardize them.
-   Because we are using uncertainties from file, we need to update that file, too.
+    --> Because we are using reference uncertainties from file, we need to update that file, too.
+The uncertainties file is *absolute** uncertainties, so make the uncertainties of the extent desired.
+5% of the pattern?
+Or a fixed amount for all mass fragments?
    We use 'inverse' for this example, because sls doesn't work well on this example.

 08 Tuning correction: